2018 FAQ – 2019 coming soon

 You can view an area map here

 Is Pride family friendly?

 Totally!
-Pride welcomes all families and there is a dedicated Family Area full of activities from our sponsors Irwin Mitchell and activities sponsor At-Bristol.
-We have also teamed up with the Kite Festival to bring you Kite Making in the area.
+Pride welcomes all families and there is a dedicated Family Area full of activities from our sponsors Uber and We the Curious.
+We have also teamed up with the Malago WI to bring you Kite Making in the area.
 We are proud to have great activities such as Drag Queen Story Time and Super Pirates leading activities all day.
-There’s also family orientated groups in the community area and a dedicated youth area for older young people.
+There’s also family orientated groups in the community area and a dedicated youth area for older-young people.
 We aim to provide a space for LGBT+ parents or parents of LGBT+ children but recognise Pride is also a chance to show the next generation how diversity is a great thing.

 The water attractions next to Pride will be partially accessible from the family area, please do not let children play in them unattended, or leave children unattended anywhere in the festival.
 Under 16s should be accompanied by adults to the festival, we work with local you group Freedom Youth who can provide support for under 16s unable to have parents or guardians accompany them.

 Are Dogs Allowed?